Solid Traditional Foundations

 Our meditation method rests on solid traditional foundations:

 The Buddha’s Four Noble Truths and Noble Eightfold Path, and Asanga’s Elephant Path, as outlined in The Mind Illuminated by Culadasa.
-Its practical aspects are emphasized and further developed through The Playful Path.
+Its practical aspects are emphasized and further developed by The Playful Path.
+Together, they support the maturation of Five Insights that lead to Awakening.

 INTRODUCTION